-The Autonomous Databases have tighter integration with Oracle GoldenGate and there are a number of differences when setting up Extract for Autonomous Databases compared to a traditional Oracle Database.
+Oracle Autonomous Database has a tight integration with Oracle GoldenGate.
+There are a number of differences when setting up Extract for an Autonomous database instance compared to a traditional Oracle Database.

-The Autonomous Databases are multitenant databases and like all multitenant databases, there is only one set of redo logs which contain the transactions for all pluggable databases.
-The Autonomous Database security has been enhanced to ensure that Extract is only able to capture changes from the specific tenant it connected to.
-Downstream Extract is not supported.
+Oracle Autonomous Database security has been enhanced to ensure that Extract is only able to capture changes from the specific tenant it connected to.
+However, downstream Extract is not supported.

 Before You Begin

-Obtain the Autonomous Database client credentials to connect to PDB.
+Obtain the Autonomous Database client credentials to connect to the database instance.

 To capture from an Autonomous Database only the

-database when the Autonomous Database is provisioned and is locked.
+when the Autonomous Database is provisioned.
+This account is locked.
 It must be

 unlocked before it can be used with Oracle GoldenGate.
 This account is the same